Mostowfian Ashtiani family: Dadvar Branch

 Mirza Musa Ashtiani married three times, his first wife was Amirzadeh Khanum, daughter of Mahmud Mirza Qajar, son of Fath Ali Shah, from she, Mirza Musa Ashtiani had three children named Montaser al-Molk, Qavam al-Sultan and Vosough al-Saltanah.
 The three changed their surnames from Ashtiani to Dadvar because they were upset with their own Ashtiani relatives.
 Vosough al-Saltanah Dadvar became Minister of War in the cabinet of Mirza Hassan Khan Mushir al-Dawla.
 He was also the governor of Gilan, Khorasan and Kerman for some time.
 He was a member of the National Assembly representing Tehran in 1930 and He became governor of Fars and then Azerbaijan in 1947, but was fired because he entered into negotiations with the Soviets to cede northern oil concessions.
 Qavam al-Sultan was the father of Abdullah Dadvar, a musician who strongly supported Alinaghi Vaziri, who was developing a method for notation and arrangement in Iranian traditional music.
 Montaser al-Molk wrote several books on the history of Mostowfian Ashtiani family, and he had a grandson named Abolhassan Dadvar, who was the mayor of Rasht and the governor of Tehran.

+Babashah Branch

+Mirza Musa (Vazir Lashgar) Ashtiani's younger brother Mirza Baba, known as Khan Baba, was the patriarch of another branch of the family.
+He had an older son, Mirza Ali Khan, who had the inherited Mostofi title and resided in Tehran.
+His younger son Reza, remained in Ashtian and married Sadighe Beigum, the daughter of Mirza Ismail Khan Nouraei Mostowfi, the Governer of Ashtian and custodian of its Fortress.
+Reza died fairly young but the couple had a son, Bagher Babashah Ashtiani who became a prominent jurist, prosecutor, and special counsel during the Pahlavi era.
+Sadighe's brother, Mirza Abdullah Khan Nouraei became Ashtian's mayor in 1940s.